 There are three final steps to complete your setup:

-The process of opening a bank account for your company may take several days, depending on the bank, and you may be asked for different documents.
-If you have doubts during the process, let us know: We’re happy to help.
+- Opening your bank account: the process of opening a bank account for your company may take several days, depending on the bank, and you may be asked for different documents.
+If you have doubts during the process, let us know: we’re happy to help.

 After that, it’s time to focus on your business.
 Companio is the most affordable way to take care of your accountancy, bookkeeping, and taxes (including payrolls and VAT returns) so you can focus on what matters most: growing your business.